A popular free-to-attend festival is set to return to Starbeck this summer.

 A range of family-friendly activities are expected, including face painting, traditional games and interactive workshops for children.

-Hundreds of families were in attendance for the event last year, organised by Sarah Kayne from the Living Room cafe.
+Hundreds of families were in attendance for the event last year, organised by Sarah Khanye from The Joyful Brew Cafe and the Starbeck Fest team.

 "For those who’ve been before, you’ll already know the magic this much-loved local festival brings.